-Realising that real-world astronomers spend a little too much time at university research labs for my liking, analysing radio static, and after ignoring my creative side for too long, I switched degrees, and started studying the polar opposite – Literature, with the thought of seeing where it lead.
+During the university years, I aimed for astrophysics, studying Physics, Math, Geology and Astronomy for nearly 2 years – with the idea that becoming Ellie out of Carl Sagan’s novel Contact would be awesome.
+Realising that real-world astronomers spend a little too much time at university research labs analysing static for my liking, and after ignoring my creative side for those two years, I switched degrees and started studying the polar opposite – Literature, with the thought of seeing where it lead.

 I have been building websites since 1999, and in 2004 obtained some formal qualifications – Certificate IV in IT (Multimedia) which I completed at Axiom College in Milton, QLD.

 My secondary position at this workplace was loosely dubbed “marketing”.
-As part of a small business, I designed anything they needed – the company website (at the time), business cards, email signatures, office signs, brochures, advertisements, Christmas cards – you name it, I designed and configured it for whatever application was required – print, email, web, etc.
+As part of a small business, I designed anything they needed – the company website (at the time), business cards, email signatures, office signs, brochures, advertisements, Christmas cards – you name it, I designed and configured it for whatever medium was required – print, email, web, etc.

 Equivalent exchange is a concept that deals with receiving something based on what energy and dedication everyone is willing to put into a project.
 This is a concept that is essential for a successful web project that gracefully evolves over time to suit business requirements, as a website needs as much dedication and enthusiasm from the client as it does from the web developer.

 Wait, it’s not something to do with the anime Full metal Alchemist??